misterdustinface/Style-Guides/java.md

   - Use 4-space indents when programming in Java.
   - Conditional Statements and Loops should have a space between keywords, parenthesis, and curly braces.
   - DO NOT make banners or other "roadmap" indicators out of comments.

+# Restricted Keyword Usage
+  - continue: should not appear
+  - do: should refrain from using
+  - instanceof: should only use as a private implementation detail
+  - switch, case: should only use as a private implementation detail

 # Variables
   - Camel case.
 Can mash two words together if the English language treats it as one word.